Alphawanja/alx-low_level_programming/0x00-hello_world/README.md

-script that compiles C file but does not link script that generates the assembly code of a C code and save it in an output file script that compiles C file and creates an executable named cisfub
+script that compiles C file but does not link script that generates the assembly code of a C code and save it in an output file script that compiles C file and creates an executable named cisfub C program that prints exactly "Programming is like building a multilingual puzzle"